codex-academy/codeX_Feb2015Intro/t2-colour-the-blocks.md

 ## T2 Colour the blocks

-> This task requires HTML, CSS & JavaScript
+> This task requires HTML, CSS, and JavaScript

 This task will require you to: